ANANAzZzZz/ANANAzZzZz/README.md

 - 🎵 Music player on C++ using QT framework
 - 🤖 Arkanoid game on Java using lwjgl
 - 🚀 SUAI repository, which stores all my univercity code

-Also I have a lot of hackathone backend cases on stack Java/Spring Boot, Python/Flask
+- plenty of hackathone backend cases on stack Java/Spring Boot, Python/Flask